GP8964/PERN-EBS/README.md

 - Others<br>
   I will update when I get some new ideas.
 The design phase of this project has not finished.<br>
+  I'm also trying to build the basic part of the database to be used to store the information.<br>
   Feel free to give some suggestions.<br>
   You can give your suggestions in Japanese or Chinese(preferably traditional) too.